nuxt-hub/core/docs/content/1.docs/2.features/cache/index.md

 description: Learn how to cache Nuxt pages, API routes and functions in with NuxtHub cache storage.
 ---

+With NuxtHub and Nitro's cache storage, you can cache API routes and server functions using Cloudflare Workers KV.

 ## Getting Started

 Enable the cache storage in your NuxtHub project by adding the `cache` property to the `hub` object in your `nuxt.config.ts` file.